Open DofE Expeditions for Individuals

 Reduced mobility expeditions

-The Duke of Edinburgh's Award allows variations as necessary to the 20 conditions, for any individual or team who would otherwise be unable to complete the expedition due to additional needs, by prior application.
+The Duke of Edinburgh's Award allows variations as necessary to the 20 conditions, for any individual or team who would otherwise be unable to complete the expedition due to additional needs.
 We are happy to work with individual participants to identify the best expedition options for them; and aim to bring together participants who may struggle with similar issues to complete their expeditions together.

 We welcome applications for any of our expeditions for those with additional needs or medical limitations, and are happy to discuss whether a place on a standard expedition or an expedition with reduced distances and/ or increased supervision would be better.
-We have a walking team for 2019 (dates above) and enquiries for summer 2020.
+We offer variations on both our canoe and walking expeditions, and are happy to discuss suitability of each option.
 Please get in touch to discuss your availability and suitability.

 The expeditions are run by Pete and Claire Rich, who have both volunteered for the ambulance service for a number of years, attending 999 calls and learning about emergency management of many conditions.
-We carry advanced first aid kits on all our expeditions, including a defibrillator and oxygen.
-We've both been running DofE expeditions for over 12 years, and in that time we have helped participants with a wide range of conditions who need extra support, closer supervision or adjustments in how the expedition is completed, and we're happy to do what we can to help young people complete their expedition.
+While Rich Adventure was effectively closed in 2020 due to coronavirus restrictions, Pete started working on frontline ambulances as an Emergency Care Assistant.
+He has continued this part time alongside Rich Adventure and utilises his expertise in supporting these expeditions.
+We carry advanced first aid kits on all our expeditions, including a defibrillator, oxygen and observations kit to be able to monitor oxygen saturation, pulse, blood pressure etc. We've both been running DofE expeditions for over 12 years, and in that time we have helped participants with a wide range of conditions who need extra support, closer supervision or adjustments in how the expedition is completed, and we're happy to do what we can to help young people complete their expedition.

 We have a really good understanding of hypermobility, balance disorders, migraines, endometriosis, diabetes and asthma, and are happy to learn more about other conditions so that we can provide the right support and the right level of challenge for our participants.
 Please get in touch with Claire -Claire@Richadventure.co.uk or 01283 684030 to discuss your needs.